 I’m passionate about the work that I do for a living.
-I’m a management and DEI consultant, business management professor, and author.
+I’m a management and professional development consultant, professor, author, blogger, and podcaster.
 I was born and nurtured to be an educator.
 I’ve enjoyed the chaotic entrepreneurial life and always wanted to be an educator and author, since I was a child— and I intend to continue doing so for the rest of my life.
 Read below to learn more about my professional world, and maybe you can work with me and learn with me!